WSSSDC/Talk-With-Me/README.md

 * Switching from a game to an app, since we thought an app would be a more accessible form factor

 # 📖 What we learned
+* More APIs for flutter
+* Interfacing with GPT-3
+* Advanced Flutter Concepts
+* Adobe XD design

 # 💡 Future Improvements
 * Updates to UI to improve smoothness